george-hawkins/blender-donut-notebook/README.md

 There are no affiliate links in this notebook and all credit goes to Andrew Price (aka Blender Guru).
 This notebook is not meant to be standalone - it's my notes to go with the videos.

+If you're interested in a quick visual summary of the process covered here see [`journey.md`](journey.md).

 To get the latest version of Blender go to the Blender [download page](https://www.blender.org/download/).

 I used Blender version 2.92 while the videos use Blender 2.8 (see [here](https://www.blender.org/download/releases/) for the release history) so things look a little different between the two.